Skip to main content

 The phase 2 trial’s findings are published in the New England Journal of Medicine.

-“The tumors of NFS-SWN can cause a lot of problems, and there aren’t any approved treatments for these tumors yet,” said Plotkin, the executive director of the Pappas Center for Neuro-Oncology at MGH and a professor of Neurology at Harvard Medical School.
+“The tumors of NF2-SWN can cause a lot of problems, and there aren’t any approved treatments for these tumors yet,” said Plotkin, the executive director of the Pappas Center for Neuro-Oncology at MGH and a professor of Neurology at Harvard Medical School.
 “Progressive tumors can lead to deafness, weakness, immobility, and even death.
 We wanted to see if a drug called brigatinib could help patients.”

 Previous studies have shown that a compound called brigatinib has tumor-suppressing properties in cell and animal models of NF2-related diseases.
 Brigatinib is currently approved by the U.S. Food and Drug Administration to treat lung cancer.